 Putting unaccepted items into your recycling container can cause delays, put recycling workers at risk, and add expense to recycling.

+Avoid putting the following items in with your recycling.
 Need to dispose of one of these items?
 We’ve got you covered.
-Find out what to do.Recycle & Reuse Search Tool
+Find out what to do:Recycle & Reuse Search Tool